PradipH31/CIBT_Notes_Angular_Part1/README.md

 use ng new appName to create the app\
 use ng serve to run the server\
-use ng generate component Navbar to create a component called Navbar
+use ng generate component Navbar to create a component called Navbar Use ng generate module PropertyManager to create a module called property manager